Horticulture only has 1,817 graduates each year, which is lower than average. Graduates typically earn about $33,908 per

 University of Georgia is a great decision for students pursuing a Horticulture degree.
 Graduates from the Horticulture major at University of Georgia get 2.8% more than the standard college graduate in this field.
-The location in a main city is tremendous for young people seeking ample options for networking, excitement, and life.
+University of Georgia is one of the largest schools in Georgia.

 Any student who is interested in Horticulture needs to look into New Mexico State University - Main Campus.
 Graduates of the horticulture program state that they receive average early career wages of horticulture and mid-career wages of $57,252.
 The locale of Las Cruces, New Mexico, is decent for young people who opt for a less busy, suburban region.

 74.0% of freshman students come back for their 2nd year.
 You are likely to obtain a lot for your educational investment with New Mexico State University - Main Campus, because its net price of $11,955 is an excellent value.
 Due to the diverse student body at New Mexico State University - Main Campus is a great value, attaining a position of #3 in New Mexico.
 Go on a virtual tour to explore more about New Mexico State University - Main Campus doing the best?
 Take a look at all the college rankings.

 It is hard to beat Clemson University if you want to pursue Horticulture as a major.
-Students from the Horticulture program make around $34,818 in the first five years of working and $54,831 after their first five years of working.
+Students who graduate from the Horticulture program make around $34,818 in the first five years of working and $54,831 after their first five years of working.
 Based in Clemson, South Carolina, Clemson provides a dependable, suburban atmosphere for scholars.